Carms22/Node-React/README.md

 ## Features

 - User authentication (login, register)
-- API endpoints for user management
+- API endpoints for user management (Register, login, create-edit-delete post, create comment, like, follow, searchBar)
 - Integration with MongoDB for data storage
 - React frontend with a modern build setup using Vite
 - Axios for making HTTP requests between frontend and backend